manvendra22/address-book/README.md

 # Contacts Book

-> Contacts is a responsive web app to store and manage contacts.
-The
+>Contacts is a responsive web app to store and manage contacts.
-> project started as a hiring challenge but I’m planning to implement
-> some more features to it to make it usable in day to day life.
 It's developed following MVC and Publish-Subscribe design pattern in Javascript.
+It also uses >IndexedDB(PouchDB) to persist state in browser's local storage.

 ### Live link